[NEW] Introducing Inline Help to Clarify Backups and Migrations

 Unlike other backup plugins, Duplicator allows you to restore site backups without needing to use your WordPress dashboard.
 This can be an extremely helpful feature if you’re ever locked out of the wp-admin area.

-You can then walk through the provided steps to recover your backup.
-You’ll get your site up and running again in a few minutes!
+With disaster recovery, you’ll get your site up and running again in a few minutes!

 To restore your site with BlogVault, you’ll need to find the Restore Site button:

 Next, select the backup you want to restore.
 Since BlogVault supports selective restores, you can also exclude specific files and database tables from the restoration:

 After this, BlogVault will convert your site to a previous version.

 Like other backup plugins, Solid Backups has an easy restore process.
 Simply navigate to the Restore Backup tab.
 Find the right backup and hit Restore:

 If you don’t need to restore your entire site, you can restore individual files.
 You’ll also be able to roll back to a previous database state if you need to.